lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

     The current version of Enhanced MCUBoot is focused on stability for easier testing.
 Meanwhile we'll look for a suitable bitmap compression module that performs efficiently on PineTime and doesn't crash when working on corrupted data.

 1. __Collaboration with [minodesign](https://twitter.com/minodesign):__ With PineTime we start with a blank slate for creating a FOSSy Smart Watch.
-We're happy to collaborate with minodesign to design a Bootloader User Experience for PineTime that showcases the FOSS nature of PineTime.

-    Together we'll tackle interesting UX questions like...
+Since PineTime Owners will have full freedom to tweak their watches, we'll encounter interesting ownership questions like...

-    _"When you're a PineTime Owner, how would you show others that this watch is really yours?"_
+    _When you're a PineTime Owner, how would you show others that this watch is really yours?_

-    Do we show your handwriting when PineTime starts up?
-Or a photo?
+    _Do we show your handwriting when PineTime starts up?
+Or a photo?_

     (It's a shame that all iPhones and Apple Watches look the same!)

+    We're happy to collaborate with [minodesign](https://twitter.com/minodesign) to answer these questions.
+We'll start by designing a Bootloader User Experience that showcases the Free and Open Source nature of PineTime.

+1. __Onboarding of PineTime Firmware Developers:__

 Wasp-os